rafaelcn/zepto/README.md

 python3 linker.py ./programs/sum.z
 ```

-After the execution you will be able to the see the generated ROM file inside
+After the execution you will be able to the see the generated ROM files inside
-the programs folter with the right format (`sum.dsr`).
+the programs folter with the right format (`sum.dsr` and `sum_immediate.dsr`).